-China-Solomon Islands security deal 'very concerning' if genuine - Mahuta
+'Very concerning': Nanaia Mahuta reacts to leaked China-Solomon Islands policing 'deal'

-Foreign Minister Nanaia Mahuta says it would be "very concerning" if a purported agreement for security cooperation between China and the Solomon Islands turned out to be genuine.
+Foreign Minister Nanaia Mahuta says it would be "very concerning" if a purported security pact between China and the Solomon Islands turned out to be genuine, as the superpower continues to flex its military might in the Pacific.

 The Solomon Islands has signed a policing deal with China and is considering a broader security agreement covering the military, an official of the Pacific island nation's government told Reuters.